edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 ### Flophouse

 At a flophouse, adventurers crash in the common room and don't get much else aside from fleas.

-If you are injured, mark four weeks of recovery.
-You cannot recovery from injuries or sickness here if you are Diseased.
+- If you are injured, mark four weeks of recovery.
+- You cannot recovery from injuries or sickness here if you are Diseased.

 **Flophouse Lifestyle Cost:** +1

 ### Guild Hall

 Most towns are run by a league of powerful guilds.
 They control all trade and commerce and provide the town's watches.
 At the guild hall, you petition to use guild facilities, temporarily hire apprentices and find employment.
-You can also exchange loot for promises here.
+You can also exchange loot for IOUs here.

 #### Rent Facilities

 - Non-guild members must pay a fee to do any work related to the guild.
 Once the fee is paid, the guild will begrudgingly allow use of its facilities for a short period of time.
-Renting guild facilities is the legal way to make trade or craft skill tests—like Armorer or Weaver—during the town phase.
-If one tries to sneak a repair in one's hotel room, the staff will report them, and the guild will assay a fine—an Ob 2 or 3 Resources test—that must be paid lest the adventurer be branded a shirker and outlaw!
+Renting guild facilities is the legal way to make trade or craft skill tests—like Armorer or Weaving—during the town phase.
+If one tries to sneak a repair in one's hotel room, the staff will report them, and the guild will assay a fine—an Ob 2 or 3 Favors test—that must be paid lest the adventurer be branded a shirker and outlaw!
 Guild fees are required for:
   - Scribing scrolls
   - Repairing armor
   - Cooking for pay